TOEFL ® Registrations 2025

 Free Download Complete Exam Preparation Guide with Trend Analysis, Cut off, Preparation Tips & Strategy

-All the candidates who will appear for paper 1 & 2, must download the CTET 2025 syllabus.
+All the candidates who ware going to appear for paper 1 & 2, must download the CTET 2025 syllabus.
 Paper 2 of the CTET 2025 exam will be conducted for the candidates applying for elementary level (Class VI to VIII), Check all the topics that have to be covered in syllabus of CTET 2025 for paper 2 in the table that is given below.

 CTET Syllabus 2025 for Paper II: Elementary Stage: For Class VI-VIII | ||